How to Set up a Surveillance Target

 Step 4

-Click on the button SAVE PARAMETER at the bottom right of the screen once you have entered the taxonomic information.
+Click on the Save Parameter button at the bottom right of the screen once you have entered the taxonomic information.
+Your selections will also be saved automatically if you switch to a different parameter button.

 Step 5

-To specify a geographic area for your target, click on + GEOGRAPHIC AREA button.
+To specify a geographic area for your target, click on the Geographic Area parameter button.

-You can specify a county or region of your state for your target or leave these blank if you are interested in statewide alerts.
-If you select a county or region or multiple counties or regions, the algorithms will search and detect anomalous events in that specified geographic area.
-Click on the SAVE PARAMETER button at the bottom right of the screen once you have entered the geographic area information.
+You can specify a county or region within your territory, or leave these blank if you are interested in territory-wide alerts.
+If you select one or more counties or regions, the algorithms will search and detect anomalous events in that specified geographic area.
+Click on the Save Parameter button at the bottom right of the screen once you have entered the geographic area information.

-A surveillance target that includes information for the taxa parameter only (i.e., no information included for clinical classification) will allow you to detect anomalies in the number of animals in that species or taxa group presenting to wildlife rehabilitation organizations across the network regardless of the cause or underlying factors associated with that event.
+A surveillance target that includes information for the taxa parameter only (i.e., no information included for circumstances of admission or clinical classifications) will allow you to detect anomalies in the number of animals in that species or taxa group presenting to wildlife rehabilitation organizations across the network regardless of the cause or underlying factors associated with that event.

-If your goal is to detect anomalies associated with a specific clinical presentation for a taxa or species (e.g., seabirds with neurologic disease), you can add details for the clinical classification's parameter (e.g., respiratory disease, dermatologic disease, neurologic disease).
+If your goal is to detect anomalies associated with a specific clinical presentation for a taxa or species (e.g., seabirds with neurologic disease), you can add details for the Circumstances of Admission and/or Clinical Classifications parameters.

 Step 6